 Goldsborough Hall stands in 12 acres of beautifully landscaped grounds boasting unspoilt elevated views over the historic gardens and tranquil parkland, making it one of the most private, exclusive and beautiful places to visit in Yorkshire.

 When we bought the hall, we realised that houses like this were built for entertaining.
 If we were to secure its long term future, we knew we had to give the Hall a reason to exist and wanted to create a unique way in which people could come and enjoy this historic house and setting whilst still maintaining it as our family home.

 Since 2006, we have been hosting weddings and functions as well as creating very luxurious accommodation in 5* suites and rooms.
-You can visit the hall for a stately stay by booking a room for the night or a table to dine for lunch, afternoon tea or an AA rosette dinner.
+You can visit the hall for a stately stay by booking a room for the night or a table to dine for lunch, afternoon tea or a 2 AA rosette dinner.
 We hope that this will help to write the next chapter in the Hall’s history, keeping the building intact and give something to pass on to the next generation.

 So, whatever the reason for your visit, we hope that you will enjoy your time at Goldsborough Hall.

 Mark and Clare Oglesby

 Goldsborough is a quiet, picturesque village near the town of Knaresborough and Harrogate in North Yorkshire.